dotslash/OneLibADay/guava.md

 String theDigits = CharMatcher.DIGIT.retainFrom(string); // only the digits
 ```
 **CharSets**
-Provodes reference to standard references to CharSet implementations.
+Provides reference to standard references to CharSet implementations.
 Example ```Charsets.UTF_8```

 **CaseFormat**
-Conert from one case convention to other.
+Convert from one case convention to other.

 ```CaseFormat.UPPER_UNDERSCORE.to(CaseFormat.LOWER_CAMEL, "CONSTANT_NAME")); // returns "constantName"```